spectrocloud/hello-universe/README.md

 #### Reverse Proxy with Kubernetes

-To deploy the Hello Universe application into a Kubernetes cluster, use the deployment manifest in `deployments/hello-universe.yaml`
+To deploy the Hello Universe application into a Kubernetes cluster, use the deployment manifest in `deployments/hello-universe.yaml`.
+Ensure you provide values and update all placeholders in the manifest with the value `<REPLACE_ME>`.
+The values must be in base64 format.

 When deploying the Hello Universe application into a Kubernetes cluster, set the `QUERY_K8S_API` environment variable to `true` and set the `API_URI` environment variable to an empty string.
+This will result in the reverse proxy forwarding API requests to API service.
+Only a single loadbalancer is used in the Kubernetes deployment.
+If authorization is enabled, provide the `auth-token` kubernetes secret with the API authorization token value.
+Otherwise, API will fail to authorize requests.

 > [!NOTE]
 > The `QUERY_K8S_API` environment variable is only used when deploying the Hello Universe application into a Kubernetes cluster.
 Enabling this environment variable will query the Kubernetes API for the service hostname.
 You can review the script in the `scripts/service-ip.sh`.